vert-x/vert-x.github.io/docs_md/core_manual_java.md

 If your application is large and actually composed of multiple modules rather than verticles you can use the same technique.

-More commonly you'd probably chose to write your starter verticle in a scripting language such as JavaScript, Groovy, Ruby or Python - these languages have much better JSON support than Java, so you can maintain the whole JSON config nicely in the starter verticle itself.
+More commonly you'd probably choose to write your starter verticle in a scripting language such as JavaScript, Groovy, Ruby or Python - these languages have much better JSON support than Java, so you can maintain the whole JSON config nicely in the starter verticle itself.

 ## Specifying number of instances